That Others Might Live: U.S. Coast Guard Lifeboats and the CG 44363 Disaster

 Shortly after midnight on 12 February 1997, four members from U.S. Coast Guard Station Quillayute River, Wash. launched in a 44-foot motor lifeboat to go to the aid of a distressed sailboat.
 Casting off lines to head into a tempestuous winter storm, the crew answered their call with the same spirit that has driven American lifesavers onto the treacherous ocean for over 200 years.
 Tragically, however, three of the four Coast Guardsmen aboard this motor lifeboat, the CG 44363, were killed when waves capsized their vessel near a rocky coastal island.

-In this presentation, U.S. Coast Guard veteran and former surfman John Kopp will describe the U.S. Coast Guard's small boat rescue stations and self-righting rescue craft, and will recount the 1997 tragedy—a mishap that impelled the Coast Guard to continue evolving the way small vessel rescue operations are conducted.
+In this presentation, U.S. Coast Guard veteran and former surfman John Kopp describes the U.S. Coast Guard's small boat rescue stations and self-righting rescue craft, and recounts the 1997 tragedy—a mishap that impelled the Coast Guard to continue evolving the way small vessel rescue operations are conducted.

 Date & Time: December 8th, 2021; 1300-1400 ET (Presentation with live Q&A discussion)